-You might have these three conditions without knowing it!
-High blood pressure, high blood sugar and high blood cholesterol can all have serious health consequences, but symptoms can take up to 20 years to manifest!
+You might have these three health issues without knowing it: High blood pressure, high blood sugar and high blood cholesterol can all have serious health consequences, but symptoms can take up to 20 years to manifest!
 Here, we explain how you can identify and treat these conditions early to maximize your chances of a long and healthy life.

 1. High Blood Pressure

 When your heart beats, it pumps blood around your body to give it the energy and oxygen it needs.
 As the blood moves, it pushes against the sides of the blood vessels.
 The strength of this pushing is your blood pressure.
 Blood pressure is taken using two measurements: systolic (measured when the heart beats, when blood pressure is at its highest) and diastolic (measured between heart beats, when blood pressure is at its lowest).
 Blood pressure is written with the systolic blood pressure first, followed by the diastolic blood pressure (for example 120/80).
 Blood pressure is measured in the unit mmHg (millimeters mercury).

 High blood pressure is a medical condition also called hypertension (1): Normal blood pressure is lower than 120/80mmHg.
 While elevated blood pressure is between 120/80 and 130/90 mmHg, hypertension is defined as either:

 • Stage 1 – Between 130/90 and 140/90